 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the TG-5 is available in two color-versions (black, red).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus TG-5 is somewhat smaller (5 percent) than the Fujifilm XP130.
 However, the TG-5 is markedly heavier (21 percent) than the XP130.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, both cameras are water-proof and can, thus, be used for underwater photography.